KennethWussmann/lamDB/docs/faq.md

 ## How can I access the database?

 LamDB exposes a dynamic GraphQL API based on your database schema.
 The API is provided by a subprocess of Prisma's query engine running in the background.
-So you may not be able to use your favorite ORM out of the box, but actually you don't really need one - the GraphQL API is enough.
+As lamDB uses Prisma's own query engine you can just use Prisma client as your ORM, but actually you don't really need an ORM - the GraphQL API is enough.

+Read more about connecting to the database in the [getting started guide](getting-started.md).

 ## How is the database secured?